wp-plugins/ik-facebook/readme.txt

 = 2.6.3 =
 * Update: change various links / wording to match new website
-* Feature: adds ability to control the color and font size of the Posted On Date in the Feed.
+* Feature: adds ability to control the color and font size of the Posted On Date in the Facebook Feed.

 = 2.6.2.2 =
 * Fix: Address issue with improperly set default feed item limit affecting multiple different situations.